Hawaii Leadership Residency

 Leadership in church or other ministry (esp. young adults)

-Time spent or deeply interested in: farming/gardening, baking & food, or camp ministry
+Experience or interest in in: sustainability/farming/landscaping/gardening, baking & food, camp ministry

 Related degree or career experience

-WE ARE TAKING ALAKA’I APPLICATIONS, LOOKING TO FILL 3 MORE SPOTS ASAP
+WE ARE ACTIVELY TAKING STAFF-ALAKA’I APPLICATIONS, LOOKING TO FILL 3 SPOTS ASAP